bitfinexcom/hypercore-logs/README.md

                                                              [string] [required]
-  --datadir, -d  feed data directory, if ommited RAM memory will be used[string] --tail         tail the log file                                     [boolean] --start        feed read start, ignored in case if tail is specified  [number] --end          feed read end, ignored in case if tail is specified    [number]
+  --datadir, -d  feed data directory, if ommited RAM memory will be used[string] --tail         tail the log file                                     [boolean] --start        feed read start, ignored in case if tail is specified, if
+                 negative it's considered from feed end                 [number] --end          feed read end, ignored in case if tail is specified, if negative it's considered from feed end                 [number]
 ```

 ## Examples